Dr Lucy Waldron

 BSc (Hons); PhD

-Since 2003 he has been a lecturer and researcher in animal science and nutrition at the Institute of of Veterinary, Animal and Biomedical Sciences, Massey University and now holds the post of Senior Lecturer, where he is responsible for directing the Feline and Canine research facilities.
+Dr Thomas has been working closely with LWT since its inception.
+He completed a BSc Honours degree in Zoology at Dundee University in 1990 which was followed by a PhD in Deer Seasonality at the University College London from 1991 to 1995.
+During his research, he also worked at London Zoo with exotic species.
+Since 2003 he has been a lecturer and researcher in animal science and nutrition at the Institute of Veterinary, Animal and Biomedical Sciences, Massey University and now holds the post of Senior Lecturer, where he is responsible for directing the Feline and Canine research facilities.
+He is the study director for the horse and calf feeding trials conducted with LWT at their private facility.

-Although working for Massey University, Dr Thomas has become an integral and valued member of the LWT Animal Nutrition Ltd team, providing scientific support and involvement in nutrition projects, training seminars and research.
+Although working for Massey University, Dr Thomas has become an integral and valued member of the LWT team, providing scientific support and involvement in nutrition projects, training seminars and research trials.
 He has supervised many successful post-graduate students and is an active promoter of commercial research for the University.
 The partnership between LWT and Massey has been going since 2006, when Dave and Lucy decided to build their own equine feeding trial site.
 Since then, the two parties have been involved in mutual nutrition research in cats, dogs, horses and calves.
-LWT is proud to support Massey University Nutrition Laboratory for testing feed ingredients.
+LWT is proud to support Massey University Nutrition Laboratory and their animal trials facilities for testing feed ingredients.

 BSc Animal Sci

-Rachel is the newest member of the team.
+Rachel has been with LWT since 2018.
 After obtaining her degree at Massey University in 1999, Rachel moved overseas to complete a 3 month internship at a large animal nutrition company based in Kentucky.
 There Rachel worked on in vivo and in vitro trials to assess the efficacy of natural antibiotic-alternatives to improve poultry nutrition.
 Following the US, Rachel lived in England for 4 years working for feed manufacturing companies, predominantly Sun Valley Foods Ltd, a poultry producing subsidiary of Cargill, based in Herefordshire.
 This is where Rachel first met Lucy Waldron.
 At SV, Rachel was the Quality Assurance Manager of the poultry feedmill, gaining a thorough understanding of quality systems in a manufacturing setting and extensive data collection for the nutritional team to aid feed formulation (FORMAT) and enhance poultry health.
 Rachel supported the nutritional team with offsite poultry trials and data analysis.
 On returning to NZ in 2004, Rachel worked as a Technical Sales Manager (animal health division) for a company providing custom blends of nutritional components.
 Products blended ranged from vitamin and mineral premixes for livestock and companion animals, to liquid delivery systems for animal health products.
 In this position Rachel worked closely with the customer and her company’s food technologists to create commercially viable solutions that worked in the field.
 Prior to working with Lucy and Shay, Rachel has been carrying out contract work in the animal nutrition field while raising a family.
-Rachel joined LWT in 2018 and assists in scientific and technical information and registration work.
+Rachel assists in scientific and technical information and registration work.